 Young Hockey Players and Strength Training

 Don’t get strength training confused with what you see on TV and on magazines.
-Strength training for youth does not mean deadlifting, Olympic lifting, squatting or moving any kinds of heavy loads.
+Strength training for youth does not mean deadlifting, Olympic lifting, squatting or moving any kinds of heavy loads and listening to Metallica.

 Strength training simply means training with a form of resistance to create a positive (and healthy) adaption in the body.

-Safely training with resistance is not only going to make youth athletes better athletes, but should actually give more peace of mind to the parents of the youth kid partaking in strength training.
+Safely training with resistance is not only going to make your kids better athletes, but it should also give more peace of mind to the parents of the youth kid partaking in strength training.

-Additionally, resistance training movements will pay great dividends to central nervous system development during these stages of life as well.
+Additionally, resistance training movements will pay great dividends to the nervous system development we have been talking about during these stages of life as well.

 Having said all of this I do have guidelines to follow: